DyNaMo-INSERM/PyDyCoil/README.md

 ## Acknowledgements
 This project has received funding from the Human Frontier Science Program (grant no. RGP0056/2018) and the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant no. 772257).
 ## Contact
-If you have any suggestions, comments or encounter any issues, please write to us @yogesh.saravanan@inserm.fr, prithwidip@gmail.com or felix.rico@inserm.fr
+If you have any suggestions, comments or encounter any issues, please write to us: yogesh.saravanan@inserm.fr, prithwidip@gmail.com or felix.rico@inserm.fr